ashley7295/SQLiJava/README.md

 It might take a while, but admin access to a server or access to a whole database full of credit card numbers is worth the effort.
 (And anyone smart enough to use SQL injection is probably smart enough to write a script that will do the hard work for them... or download one of the many SQL injection tools freely available on the internet.)

 Maybe we'd like to create a new account for ourselves.
-Enter any username and this password
+Enter any username, and this password

-    ' ; insert into userdata values ('evil', 'New Evil User', 'password'); select * from userdata where '1'='1
+    ' ; insert into passwords values ('evil', 'New Evil User', 'password'); select * from userdata where '1'='1

 And then you should be able to log in with the username `evil` and password `password`.